teambit/docs/docs/ci.md

 Use the [npm authenticate task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/npm-authenticate?view=azure-devops) to setup the `.npmrc` configuration in your pipeline.

-## Bit imported components
+## Run Bit commands

-When using Bit imported components, there are multiple ways to run CI:
+When using Bit on CI to import components, there are multiple ways to run CI:

 |Committed Items in VCS | Action to perform on CI |
 |---|---|